Skip to main content

 Why Trust Our Reviews

-We’ve been testing and reviewing X SOFTWARE since 2021.
+We’ve been testing and reviewing customer experience platforms since 2021.
 As CX professionals ourselves, we know how critical and difficult it is to make the right decision when selecting software.

 We invest in deep research to help our audience make better software purchasing decisions.
 We’ve tested more than 2,000 tools for different customer experience use cases and written over 1,000 comprehensive software reviews.
 Learn how we stay transparent & our software review methodology.